tuandung222/Open-vocabulary-Action-Recognition-with-CLIP/docs/beginner_guides/01_what_is_clip.md

 - Requires large labeled datasets specific to human actions
 - Typically needs retraining for new action classes

-**CLIP-Based HAR (Our Approach):**
+**CLIP-Based HAR (My Approach):**
 - Leverages CLIP's pre-trained understanding of visual concepts
 - Can recognize actions based on textual descriptions
 - Can be adapted to new action classes with minimal or no retraining

-### Our Implementation
+### My Implementation

-In this project, we use CLIP's powerful visual understanding as a foundation for human action recognition.
-We:
+In this project, I use CLIP's powerful visual understanding as a foundation for human action recognition.
+I:

 1. **Fine-tune** the pre-trained CLIP model on human action datasets
 2. **Adapt** the model to focus on temporal features important for actions